If you want to apply to Millikin University, there is no application fee, which means it is free to apply.

 Do I have to submit test scores to Millikin University?

-No, Millikin University is test optional, so it's up to you if you want to submit test scores or not.
+No, Millikin University is test optional, so you can decide whether to submit your standardized test scores.
 If you have higher than average scores, you should strongly consider submitting them.
-If your scores are average or below average, you may want not want to include them in your application..
+If you scored lower than a school's average,, you it might make sense to leave them out of your application..

 How hard is it to get into Millikin University?
 Millikin University is a somewhat selective institution.
 The Millikin University acceptance rate is 71%.
 This means that the institution accepts 71 out of every 100 applicants.